Azure/AzureSqlBulkFailover/CmwOverview.md

 # CMW Self-Service Maintenance - Overview

-For general information about this prokect and contributing, see [README.md](./README.md).
+For general information about this project and contributing, see [README.md](./README.md).

 # Overview